-When I'm in Norway, I find myself spending lots of time sitting on porches at Victorian-era hotels, mesmerized by the Norwegian mountains.
+Traveling through fjord country, I find myself spending lots of time sitting on porches at Victorian-era hotels, mesmerized by the Norwegian mountains.
 Rather than jagged, they're bald and splotchy, with snowfields on top and characteristic cliffs plunging into inky water.

 It's a glorious setting, but the tourist season in fjord country is short — just July and early August.
 In the summer, restaurants and hotels need to scramble like chipmunks to survive the winter.
 Wondering how that affects the job scene, I notice that most of the employees are seasonal.
-On the front line are cute Norwegian kids visiting home for the summer.
-In the back, immigrants cook and clean.
-Local hoteliers and restaurateurs probably think that tourists don't come to some quaint fjord village to be served goat cheese by a guy from Pakistan or fish balls by a gal from Romania.
+On the front line are eager Norwegian kids visiting home for the summer.
+In the back, hard-working immigrants cook and clean.
+Local hoteliers and restaurateurs probably think that tourists don't come to some quaint fjord village to be served goat cheese by a guy from Pakistan or fish balls by a woman from Romania.

 While travelers swing from castle to castle through Germany, in Norway we seem to swing from stave church to stave church.
-These wooden churches are the only grand architecture surviving from Norway's Middle Ages.
+These wooden wonders are the only grand architecture surviving from Norway's Middle Ages.
 They're built like upside-down Viking ships, supported on each corner by staves or thick posts.
 Medieval Norway was essentially a society built of wood.
 Devastating fires were commonplace.

-All these new roads zip travelers around quicker, but also make previously tranquil valleys noisier.
+All these new roads zip travelers around quicker, but they've made previously tranquil valleys noisier.
 I had to drop one unfortunate campground with great riverside bungalows from my guidebook.
 For 10 years, it was a fine little budget place to sleep.
 Now, rumbling trucks trample the quiet, so it's out.

 While I love traveling here, I'd describe the tourist industry as somewhere between frugal, cheap, industrious, and greedy.
 The tourist trade is built upon a gift from God: incredible nature.
-Researching and updating my guidebook here — sorting through all the creative marketing tricks masquerading as "deals" while they're jacking up all the prices — I can't help but think, "These people are doing everything they can to get more business…except lowering prices."
+Researching and updating my guidebook here — sorting through all the creative marketing tricks masquerading as "deals" while they're jacking up the prices — I can't help but think, "These people are doing everything they can to get more business…except lowering prices."

 On the other hand, I've always appreciated the agreeable demeanor of the Norwegian people — friendly but not overbearing, organized but not uptight, and with a lust for adventure befitting their gorgeous landscape.
 Known for their ability to suffer any misfortune with an accepting (if a bit pessimistic) attitude, Norwegians are easy to get along with.